davewasthere/davewasthere.github.com/_posts/2012-05-20-lost-my-mojo.md

 Sa Pa and the surrounds were just gorgeous.
 I so want to go back!
 And the ride back to Hanoi was probably the best day of my life.
 Only slightly ruined by the fact that I couldn't find a stream far enough away from a village to be unpolluted.
 I really wanted a swim, but it just wasn't happening.

 After returning to Hanoi, I exchanged my rather broken bike for something not quite so broken in order to ride to Halong Bay..
 Unfortunately I'd managed to contract food poisoning in Hanoi too, so really wasn't feeling the best.
-I'd lagged behind the boys quite a lot and took a break to try and recover, but after having some more Pho, I prompted went to the curb and started throwing up.
+I'd lagged behind the boys quite a lot and took a break to try and recover, but after having some more Pho, I promptly went to the curb and started throwing up.
 I really didn't want to be on a bike, but had to push on.

 D came back to escort me once I'd almost reached Halong bay.
 I was rather grateful to get into bed and made a quick recovery over the next day or so.
 The three of us rented a boat to do the typical tourist cruising.
-I wasn't overly fussed about Halong bay really.
+I wasn't overly fussed about Halong bay though.
 It was nice, but more polluted than I liked and doing a typical tourist circuit doesn't really interest me.

 To get away from the not so pleasant bits, we ended up finding another hotel <a rel="nofollow" href="https://goo.gl/maps/G3MxdaBTYuM2">Viethouse Lodge</a> on Tuan Chau, a nearby island.
 This island was so cool!
 There were tons of construction projects that look like they were abandoned.
 It was a big boys playground!
 We made friends with the Aussie/German/Vietnamese girl who ran the hotel with her parents and had the most amazing Chinese dinner.
 Also went exploring afterwards in an abandoned rotunda.
 I was sad to leave Viethouse, but we were headed southwards to tick off a few more places on our list.